 Aluminum hydroxide Side Effects

-Some side effects of aluminum hydroxide may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for aluminum hydroxide may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Get emergency medical help if you have any of these signs of an allergic reaction while taking aluminum hydroxide: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using the medication and call your doctor at once if you have a serious side effect such as:

 coughing up blood that looks like coffee grounds;

 extreme drowsiness; or